HisQu/paredros-app/README.md

 info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.
 ```

 First fix is to install e.g. `sudo apt install python3.12-dev`, which contains the appropriate libraries.
-Tauri should find them
+Tauri should find them.

 You can also fix this by setting the environment variable `LD_LIBRARY_PATH`.
 You need to of course use the correct python version.
 If you use `pyenv` you can do this for example: